cloudfoundry/summit-hands-on-labs/README.md

 - Number of slots: 12
 - Infrastructure provider: Google Cloud, ?
 - Laptops: chromebooks
-- Number of students: ?
+- Number of students: up to 10

 Teams
 -----